-The first wise guy - with a frown on his face - told the king that all his relatives would die and he'd be left alone.
+The first fellow - with a frown on his face - told the king that all his relatives would die and he'd be left alone.
 The king didn't like the wise man's interpretation so he had him executed in front of the royal court.

-But the second wise guy stood before the king with a huge smile.
+But the second wise guy stood before the king with a huge smile on his face.
 He said the king would live a long life and out-live all his relatives.
-The king liked his interpretation and the wise man was richly rewarded.
-Both men had said the same thing, but it was the way they said it.
+The king liked his interpretation and the wise guy was richly rewarded.

-And this was true of our Lord Jesus!
-Jesus repeated the OT prophets, but it was the way He said it...
+Ironically, both men said the same thing, but it was the way they spoke.
+This was true of Jesus!
+He repeated the prophets, but it was the way He said it!

 The song of God the Jews sung was a dirge.
 Like this...
-It was tiresome, boring, stifling, irrelevant...
+It was tiresome, boring, stiff, archaic, formal...

 Jesus sang the same words.
 Like this...
-It was the same lyrics, but to a different beat.
-The way Jesus played it made you want to clap - tap your toes - sing along!
-The lyrics hadn't change, but the tune was new.
+It was the same lyrics, but a new beat.
+The way He played it made you want to clap, tap your toes, and sing along!
+The lyrics hadn't change, but the tune was fresh.

-Jesus lived free from petty religious details, and legalistic restraints - yet his life seemed so much purer, so much holier!
+Jesus lived free from petty religious details, and legalistic restraints - yet his life seemed so much holier, so much purer!
 He was the embodiment of joy!
-Jesus sung the same song to a happier, holier, healthier tune.
+Jesus sung the same song to a happier and healthier tune.

 When the words of God's covenant were no longer clear, God sent His Word made flesh to show us what He'd meant all along!
-Jesus revealed the Law's intent!
+Jesus revealed the Law's intent.